abhishek5779/docker-projects/python-flask-app/Readme.md

 Write a simple Dockerfile that runs a Python Flask app serving an HTML page using an official base image (`python:3.9`).

+Note: Same application can be created on (`python:3.9-slim`) image as well and it will drastically reduce the size.

 ## Build the Docker Image

 Build a Docker image from your Dockerfile and tag it with a version: